 Private Sector Subpoenas

-De La Torre v.
+de la Torre v.
 Senate HELP Committee

 Major Issue: Whether an individual, who previously indicated in writing an intent to assert a Fifth Amendment right against self-incrimination, can be compelled by a congressional subpoena to appear at a public hearing to assert that right.